Tyrn/wei/the-insider-en.typ

      "So would you like me to sign anything?"

      Bemish  hesitated.
-On  one  side,   two  papers  indeed  required  the sovereign's signature  - he would have to wait three weeks to get it.
+On  one  side,   two  papers  indeed  required  the sovereign's signature---he would have to wait three weeks to get it.
 On the other hand, what if Shavash gets displeased?
 He will think that Bemish crept into the garden, found the sovereign behind the Shavash's back, told him God knows what, left Shavash  without  rightly earned  gifts  and,  to conclude,